FilecoinFoundationWeb/Filecoin-Antithesis/README.md

 We've made small patches for the Lotus and Forest nodes to work with a local Drand cluster.
 Antithesis is fully deterministic and requires our SUT to run without internet access (a source of nondeterminism).

+**FilWizard Integration**: The workload container integrates [FilWizard](https://github.com/parthshah1/FilWizard), a separate comprehensive Filecoin testing tool repository.
+FilWizard is cloned during the Docker build process and provides wallet management, contract deployment, and transaction testing capabilities.
+Most workload operations are handled by FilWizard rather than code in this repository.

 The `cleanup.sh` executable will clear the data directory.
 This data directory is used when running the docker-compose locally, so emptying this is necessary after shutting down the system.

-There are supplementary READMEs located in the drand, forest, lotus, and workload directories.
+There are supplementary READMEs located in the drand, forest, lotus, workload, and curio directories.
 These provide some description specific to their respective folders.

 ## Sanity Check Locally

 A good practice to confirm your test script works correctly in Antithesis is to run it locally.
 Here are the steps:

 1. Build each image required by the docker-compose.yml.
-We need a total of 4 images (`lotus:latest`, `forest:latest`, `drand:latest`, `workload:latest`).
+We need a total of 5 images (`lotus:latest`, `forest:latest`, `drand:latest`, `workload:latest`, `curio:latest`).
 The build system supports both local development builds and instrumented builds for Antithesis testing.

 You can build all images using:
 ```bash